 So it surprised me to read on the IMDb website that 7 interior sets were built for Neal’s house.
 It took them 5 months to create them and cost $100,000, “which angered Paramount executives and caused turmoil on the set.”

-“Stately, red brick center entry Colonial…with 3 car garage, 2 blocks to Lake Michigan, features 6 bedrooms, 3.2 baths, first floor library, sunroom, first family room, eat in kitchen, finished basement & 3rd floor!”
+It was built in 1916: “Stately, red brick center entry Colonial…with 3 car garage, 2 blocks to Lake Michigan, features 6 bedrooms, 3.2 baths, first floor library, sunroom, first family room, eat in kitchen, finished basement & 3rd floor!”

 A lot of people have pointed out the similarities between the Planes house and the one from John Hughes’ classic comedy Home Alone, which was on the market recently, as well.
 Some have even asked if they’re the same house–but as you can see below, they’re different.